et2536/EhsanTabatabaie.github.io/README.md

 # Laptop Cooling Pad Design with adjustable size and angle

 ## 1. Project Overview
-This file contains the CAD design for a Laptop Cooling Pad.
+This file contains the CAD design for a laptop cooling pad.
 The goal was to design a cooling pad using sheet metal.
+The aim was to use sheet metal features to create the assembly.
+The pad can be adjusted to three angles.
+The adjustment is easy and simple.
+The packaging is compact and easy to assemble.

 ## 2. Design Visuals
 Below are the renderings of the model.